Arthur151/Relative_Human/README.md

 ## Re-implementation

 To re-implement RH results (in Tab.
-1 of BEV paper), please first download the predictions from [here](all_results.zip), then
+1 of BEV paper), please first download the predictions from [here]([all_results.zip](https://github.com/Arthur151/Relative_Human/releases/download/Predictions/all_results.zip)), then
 ```
 cd Relative_Human/
 # BEV / ROMP / CRMH : set the path of downloaded results (.npz) in RH_evaluation/evaluation.py, then run